tphummel/blog/content/posts/things-i-lookup.md

 enableInlineShortcodes: true
 ```

-in an individual content page
+Store your data in a content page front matter.
+And then the shortcode goes in the main page content.
 ```
 {{</* myTable.inline */>}}
 <table>